jonelo/bashberries/README.md

             For -s adoptopenjdk.net it can be
                 openjdk8          (OpenJDK 8 with Hotspot)
                 openjdk8-openj9   (OpenJDK 8 with OpenJ9)
+                openjdk10         (OpenJDK 10 with Hotspot)
+                openjdk10-openj9  (OpenJDK 10 with OpenJ9)

     -v      version.
 Prints out the version of this script.

     -z      after the JRE or JDK has been downloaded and extracted, the latest tzupdater will be downloaded and applied to the JRE or JDK.
+            Requires -a to work.

 Parameters:
     path    specifies the path where the JRE, JDK or tzupdater should be stored.
             It will be created if it doesn't exist.
-            If omitted, .jre/, .sjre/, .jdk/, or .tzupdater/ will be used.
+            If omitted, .<type>/ will be used.

 Examples:
     ./update_jre -a